 Public Policy Principles

-Public Policy principles guide our legislative work so we can take positions on bills and budget items.
-Each principle is reviewed about every three years.
-New principles are added as needed.
-These principles reflect DRC's stand on disability rights issues.
+Public Policy Principles guide our legislative work.
+We take positions on bills and budget items based on the principles.
+We review each principle about every three years.
+We add new principles as needed.
+The principles reflect DRC's stand on disability rights issues.

-Disability Rights California provides materials in alternative formats and provides disability related reasonable accommodations when requested.
-If you need materials in an alternative format or if you need reasonable accommodations to access other DRC services call 916-504-5800; TTY 800-719-5798.
+DRC has materials in accessible formats.
+We give disability related reasonable accommodations when asked.
+If you need materials in an accessible format or if you need reasonable accommodations call 916-504-5800 or TTY 800-719-5798.

-These principles detail DRC's commitment to ending abuse and neglect.
+These principles are about DRC's commitment to ending abuse and neglect.

 Benefit principles describe our commitment to public benefit programs.